Efficient Agriculture Systems

 The precision farming cycle

-The precision farming cycle starts by identifying variability.
+The precision farming cycle starts by yield mapping, identifying variability of yield across an area.
+Soil maps also make site-specific tillage (working depth adjustment) a reality.
 The fertiliser application and drilling rate can then be adjusted and regulated on the basis of this information.
-Yield mapping allows effective monitoring of the success of site-specific management systems.
-Soil maps also make site-specific tillage (working depth adjustment) a reality.
+This in turn allows effective monitoring of the success of site-specific management systems

 This increases yields and saves on inputs while also protecting the environment and conserving scarce resources.